H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 - ★ Verify that `jarvis_bbb_watchdog.sh` is active in crontab and firing every 5
   minutes; confirm `VERIFYANDTEST.sh` is accessible at `~/msjarvis-monitoring/VERIFYANDTEST.sh` and `scripts/VERIFYANDTEST.sh`.
+- ★★★★ Verify that `jarvis-otel-collector` (ports 4317/4318) is running under compose management with restart policy `unless-stopped`.
 - Provide repeatable smoke tests that can be re-run after any code change, container restart, or remediation session.
 - Maintain the March 21, 2026 canonical integration test as the regression